 A commercial real estate lease abstract is an abbreviation of the key financial, business and legal information that would be found in a commercial real estate lease.
 With an abstract, the reader can avoid the arduous task of reading 80 pages or more of legal verbiage and gain an understanding of lease provisions, financial obligations or other important issues in a more easily readable document.
 Frequently included in real estate offering memorandums, the best lease abstracts keep things brief and to the point, but cover all of the most pertinent issues.

 Abstracts will vary in volume and detail accordingly based on the needs of the lessor or the size and provisions of the deal.
 Because an abstract is only a summary of the lease, it will also include references as to where additional information can be found.
 A lease abstract provides a lease summary together with referenced section headings, so that all critical lease information is readily accessible.

 When to use a lease abstract

 A lease abstract is very important ahead of an acquisition and allows for effective decision-making.
-With the help of a commercial real estate marketing company that has an expertise in lease abstracts and through careful consideration and integration of all relevant documents, a new lease abstract is created for each deal or offering.
+With the help of a real estate marketing agency that has an expertise in lease abstracts and through careful consideration and integration of all relevant documents, a new lease abstract is created for each deal or offering.
 The result is an easy-to-use tool for acquisition officers, investment sale brokerage companies, lease administrators, leasing agents or property managers to review all pertinent lease information without taking the time to search and read through each page of the lease.
 Through aggregation of the lease information, a real estate lease abstract should allow users to better manage a portfolio of leases and organize lease data as well as help prospective investors make quicker and better informed acquisition decisions.

 The components of a lease abstract